Chantal Desloges, Chair

 Barbara Haynes, Secretary

-As the first President and CEO of DAS Legal Protection Insurance Company Limited, (DAS Canada) Barbara was responsible first for the launch and the ongoing development of DAS Canada.
-She began her career in the UK then moved to Canada and took on progressively more responsible roles including VP Special Risks for Sun Alliance Canada, VP Commercial Insurance CIBC, then SVP Sales & Distribution at Zurich.
-She then ran brokerage operations at Canada Brokerlink and BFL Canada before being appointed CEO of DAS Canada in 2009.
-She is a Canadian Risk Manager and a Fellow, Chartered Insurance Professional majoring in Underwriting, received Executive Education at Queen's University and Kellogg, North Western University.
-She served as Chair, National Sponsorships, Women in Insurance Cancer Crusade from 2004 to 2011.
-Barbara lives in downtown Toronto and is a strong believer that the city is for everyone, and no-one should be without a home.
-Barbara joined the Board in June 2015.
+After a long and successful career in the insurance industry, Barbara is retiring in August 2018.
+As the first President and CEO of DAS Legal Protection Insurance Company Limited, (DAS Canada) Barbara was responsible for the launch and ongoing development of DAS Canada.
+DAS was named one of Canada's 'Best Workplaces' in 2016 and 2018.
+She began her career in the UK then moved to Canada and took on a number of executive roles with insurers and brokers, before moving to DAS.
+She is a Canadian Risk Manager and a Fellow, Chartered Insurance Professional, received EXecutive Education at Queen's University and Kellogg, North Western University, and is currently enrolled in the Institute of Corporate Directors program through University of Toronto's Rotman School of Management.
+Previous Board experience includes Chair, National Sponsorships, Women in Insurance Cancer Crusade from 2004 to 2011, Director, RAID, International Association of Legal Protection Insurers, 2014-2018.
+She joined the Board of Homes First Foundation in June 2015.
+Barbara lives in downtown Toronto and is a strong beliver that the city is for everyone, and no-one should be without a home.

 Jean-Claude Killey, Director